MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 <!-- Description-Source-ADMX -->
 This policy setting allows you to set options for dragging content from one domain to a different domain when the source and destination are in the same window.

 If you enable this policy setting and click Enable, users can drag content from one domain to a different domain when the source and destination are in the same window.
-Users cannot change this setting.
+Users can't change this setting.

-If you enable this policy setting and click Disable, users cannot drag content from one domain to a different domain when the source and destination are in the same window.
-Users cannot change this setting in the Internet Options dialog.
+If you enable this policy setting and click Disable, users can't drag content from one domain to a different domain when the source and destination are in the same window.
+Users can't change this setting in the Internet Options dialog.

-In Internet Explorer 10, if you disable this policy setting or do not configure it, users cannot drag content from one domain to a different domain when the source and destination are in the same window.
+In Internet Explorer 10, if you disable this policy setting or don't configure it, users can't drag content from one domain to a different domain when the source and destination are in the same window.
 Users can change this setting in the Internet Options dialog.

-In Internet Explorer 9 and earlier versions, if you disable this policy setting or do not configure it, users can drag content from one domain to a different domain when the source and destination are in the same window.
-Users cannot change this setting in the Internet Options dialog.
+In Internet Explorer 9 and earlier versions, if you disable this policy setting or don't configure it, users can drag content from one domain to a different domain when the source and destination are in the same window.
+Users can't change this setting in the Internet Options dialog.
 <!-- InternetZoneEnableDraggingOfContentFromDifferentDomainsWithinWindows-Description-End -->

 <!-- InternetZoneEnableDraggingOfContentFromDifferentDomainsWithinWindows-Editable-Begin -->